 Drainage channels come in both dished and linear options and are designed with channels in place, to stop excess surface water running onto your property.

-Even your doorstep can be matched and adapted to your new drive.
-You could also replace old grass lawn with decorative, attractive gravel edges or re-turf with new grass and create new flower beds around the borders.
+Even your doorstep is matched and adapted to your new drive.
+Also consider replacing any old grass verges with decorative, attractive gravel edges.

-When maintaining and cleaning, sealants will help protect porous stone.
-They can get soiled from dirt, stained from water based products and oil and even algae/moss growth.
+When maintaining and cleaning, use sealants to protect the porous stone.
+Stone gets soiled with dirt or stained from water-based products and oil and even algae/moss growth.

-Regular maintenance will keep the appearance of the paving in lovely condition.
-Washing your paved areas thoroughly with soapy water, then brushing to get all the excess off.
+Regular maintenance keeps the appearance of the paving in lovely condition.
+Washing your paved areas thoroughly with soapy water, then brushing to get all the excess liquid off.
 This should be done three or four times a year.

-High pressure washers are not advisable on wet cast paving, nor should common salt be used to de-ice as both these methods will cause damage to the surface area.
+High-pressure washers are not advisable, nor should common salt be used to de-ice as both these methods damage the surface area.

-Brushing on a regular basis will take care of most invasions, but you can treat the weeds with a weed killer solution which can be purchased from merchants like Wickes.
+Weeds are a problem.
+Areas with vehicle or foot traffic restrict the weeds from popping up, but other areas may see a problem over time.
+Brushing on a regular basis takes care of most invaders, but treat the weeds with a weed killer solution.
 Before treating an area, remove the larger weeds by hand before applying the solution.

-Some websites offer a block paving calculator – but these don’t really work.
-Ask MD Paving for a FREE no-obligation quote and site assessment TODAY!
-You certainly won’t regret it.
+Some websites offer a block paving calculator, but they don’t always work as they can’t take every detail into consideration.
+Best bet is to ask MD Paving for a free, no-obligation quote and site survey.
+You won’t regret it.